frialey63/museumapp/README.md

 You can also import the project to your IDE of choice as you would with any Maven project.
 Read more on [how to import Vaadin projects to different IDEs](https://vaadin.com/docs/latest/flow/guide/step-by-step/importing) (Eclipse, IntelliJ IDEA, NetBeans, and VS Code).

+# Access by Android in Development Mode

 [Accessing the Android phone's camera in development mode via HTTP](https://stackoverflow.com/questions/52759992/how-to-access-camera-and-microphone-in-chrome-without-https)

+> This worked for me.
+Although it's for Testing purpose only.
+>
+> To ignore Chrome’s secure origin policy, follow these steps.
+Navigate to `chrome://flags/#unsafely-treat-insecure-origin-as-secure` in Chrome.
+>
+> Find and enable the Insecure origins treated as secure section (see below).
+Add any addresses you want to ignore the secure origin policy for.
+Remember to include the port number too (if required).
+Save and restart Chrome.
+>
+> Remember this is for dev purposes only.
+The live working app will need to be hosted on https for users to be able to use their microphone or camera.

 ## Deploying to Production